adasq/dropbox-v2-api/EXAMPLES.md

 ### files/upload_session/finish ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-upload_session-finish))
 Finish an upload session and save the uploaded data to the given file path.
-A single request should not upload more than 150 MB of file contents.
+A single request should not upload more than 150 MB.

 ```js
 const stream = dropbox({